Subscribe to Our Newsletter

 4. Different Types Of Property For Different Needs

 Landed properties are more expensive than apartment units.
-However by the same token, they also appreciate in value much more than apartments too.
+However, by the same token, they also appreciate in value much more than apartments too.
 If you can, try to buy a landed property, even if it’s just a single-storey house.
 It will benefit you more in the long run.

 Of course, this is not to say that apartments are worthless as an investment.
-Apartments are popular for renting out, and their cheaper prices also can be attractive to first time property buyers.
+Apartments are popular for renting out, and their cheaper prices also can be attractive to first-time property buyers.
 Always buy within your means and don’t overstretch your budget.

-Also remember to take into consideration the freehold or leasehold nature of your property.
+Also, remember to take into consideration the freehold or leasehold nature of your property.
 Freehold property has no maximum leasing period which means you can own it forever.
-Leasehold property have a finite leasing period (usually 99 years) is renewable.
+Leasehold property has a finite leasing period (usually 99 years) is renewable.
 These can affect the price of your property.
 A freehold property is more valuable than a leasehold especially when there aren’t many years left on the lease.

 Property investment may seem daunting to the uninitiated, but The purchase and selling of a property is not an easy process and will require a lot of work.
-By reading this article we hope that we could clear some of your concerns and aid you in your investments.
+By reading this article we hope that we can clear some of your concerns and aid you in your investments.

 Continue reading...